rahulbedjavalge/cartpole-dqn/README.md

     python train.py
     ```

+3. Evaluate the trained model and generate a GIF:
+    ```bash
+    python evaluate.py
+    ```

 ## File Structure

 - `train.py`: Script to train the DQN agent.
+- `evaluate.py`: Script to evaluate the trained model and generate a GIF of the agent's performance.
 - `dqn_agent.py`: Implementation of the DQN agent.
+- `dqn_cartpole.pth`: Saved model weights after training.
+- `training.gif`: Visualization of the agent's performance.
+- `requirements.txt`: List of dependencies for the project.
 - `README.md`: Project documentation.

 ## References